reeeneeee/llm-ack/README.md

 (currently only for Mac OS and Anthropic)

-Taking their inspiration from the practice of Indigenous land acknowledgements, LLM acknowledgments automatically request acknowledgment of the morally compromised provenance of behind most the popular LLMs [1](https://www.theverge.com/2024/8/20/24224450/anthropic-copyright-lawsuit-pirated-books-ai) [2](https://www.wired.com/story/new-documents-unredacted-meta-copyright-ai-lawsuit/) [3](https://news.bloomberglaw.com/ip-law/google-hit-with-copyright-class-action-over-imagen-ai-model) with every HTTP request to an LLM provider.
+Taking their inspiration from the practice of Indigenous land acknowledgements, LLM acknowledgments automatically request acknowledgment of the morally compromised provenance of the training data behind most popular LLMs [1](https://www.theverge.com/2024/8/20/24224450/anthropic-copyright-lawsuit-pirated-books-ai) [2](https://www.wired.com/story/new-documents-unredacted-meta-copyright-ai-lawsuit/) [3](https://news.bloomberglaw.com/ip-law/google-hit-with-copyright-class-action-over-imagen-ai-model) with every HTTP request to an LLM provider.

-We hope to expand more operating systems, LLM providers, and varieties of moral complicity in the future.
+We hope to expand to more operating systems, LLM providers, and varieties of moral complicity in the future.

 Currently, there are separate scripts for intercepting cURL requests to the Anthropic API and browser requests through claude.ai.